 A how-to guide follows a series of steps needed to reach a desired outcome.
-If you’re teaching something to someone, and the steps must be followed chronologically, a how-to guide makes sense.
-So follow along as this post provides a simple template you can use to speed up your writing process.
+If you’re teaching something to someone, and they must follow the steps chronologically, a how-to guide makes sense.
+So follow along, as this post provides a simple template you can use to speed up your writing process.

 What Should a “How to Guide” Include?

-Most how-to guides follow a simple framework like the one below, no matter your niche or target audience.
+Most follow a simple framework, no matter your niche or target audience.
+Use the below how-to guide template when writing your next tutorial.

 Whatever your topic, the easier it is to follow your step-by-step guide, the more likely they’ll return to your website.